VasylDvorak/EasyBlog/README.md

 of messages from the BLOG site.

-The used technologies: Kotlin Multi Platform, Jack Pack Compose, Kobweb, MongoDB, Atlas DB, WebView, Render.
+The used technologies: Kotlin Multi Platform, Jack Pack Compose, Kobweb, MongoDB, Atlas DB, WebView, Render, Navigation Drawer.